 It ended up a night of comebacks with Ke Huy Quan and Brendan Fraser winning.
 Michelle Yeoh finally got recognized.
 Jamie Lee Curtis was by far the weakest in her category, but how can you be mad at her for winning?
 And while Sarah Polley was my favorite in Adapted Screenplay, I’m still shocked The Academy agreed.
-Especially when you had the first orchestra mic cut of the night happen when a woman was about to thank people after her male co-winner finished only to subsequently have multiple male pairs be given time for both to speak.
+Especially when the first orchestra mic cut of the night happened as a woman was about to thank people after her male co-winner finished his list … only for subsequent male pairings to be given time for both to speak.

 Let Oscar winners The Daniels direct next time.
 Have Jennifer Coolidge host—since their last collaboration was so much fun.
 Make it a celebration instead of a tired roast.
-Pretend like you actually like cinema being that you’re the institution that makes cinema and maybe the film personalities I follow on Twitter will start acting as though they like it again too.
+Pretend like you actually enjoy cinema being that you’re the institution that makes cinema and maybe the film personalities I follow on Twitter will start acting as though they enjoy it too.
 Until then, I think I’m going to retire this exercise.
 Might just watch the Oscars next year.
 Novel, I know.

 Artistic Goodness